giulianopz/lfcs/domains/6-storage-management/i.md

 We can verify that the appropriate files were created by listing the root directory: `ls /aquota*`

-Now we’re ready to turn on the quota system: `sudo quotaon -v /`
+Now we're ready to turn on the quota system: `sudo quotaon -v /`

-Our server is now monitoring and enforcing quotas, but we’ve not set any yet!
+Our server is now monitoring and enforcing quotas, but we've not set any yet!

 ### 5. Configuring Quotas for a User

 There are a few ways we can set quotas for users or groups.
-Here, we’ll go over how to set quotas with both the `edquota` and `setquota` commands.
+Here, we'll go over how to set quotas with both the `edquota` and `setquota` commands.

 #### 5.1 Using edquota to Set a User Quota

 We use the `edquota` command to edit quotas.
-Let’s edit our example **sammy** user’s quota: `sudo edquota -u sammy`
+Let's edit our example **sammy** user's quota: `sudo edquota -u sammy`

-The `-u` option specifies that this is a user quota we’ll be editing.
-If you’d like to edit a group’s quota instead, use the `-g` option in its place.
+The `-u` option specifies that this is a user quota we'll be editing.
+If you'd like to edit a group's quota instead, use the `-g` option in its place.

 This will open up a file in your default text editor:
 ```